Academic librarians work to make academic information and knowledge resources accessible to students and staff

-Three levels of professional registration are available with CILIP - certification, chartership and fellowship.
+Three levels of professional registration are available with CILIP - Certification, Chartership and Fellowship.
 For all three levels you must undertake a range of continuing professional development (CPD) activities reflecting on your personal performance, organisational performance and on your knowledge of the wider library and information service profession.
-You need to have a mentor and must submit a 1,000 word statement and supporting evidence.
+You need to have a mentor, and must submit a 1,000-word statement along with supporting evidence.

 CPD activities can include reviewing and contributing to professional literature, taking part in email discussion lists, teaching on relevant postgraduate courses as practitioners, networking and attending relevant conferences.

-Most members gain chartership two or three years after graduating.
-Although not all academic librarians have chartership, there are many benefits and it may open up new career opportunities.
+Most members gain Chartership two or three years after graduating.
+Although not all academic librarians have Chartership, there are many benefits and gaining it may open up new career opportunities and higher earning potential.

 Fellowship, the highest level of professional registration available, is open to those who hold a senior position within a library service or have made a significant contribution to the profession.
-For full details, see CILIP's Professional Registration.
+For full details, see CILIP - Professional Registration.